frontenddogma/web-development-glossary/manuscript/m.md

 : → Flash

 Mail
-: → E-Mail
+: → Email

 Main thread
 : The thread on which a browser processes user events and paints.
 By default, the browser uses a single thread to run all the JavaScript on a page, as well as to perform layout, reflows, and garbage collection.
 That is why long-running JavaScript functions can block the thread, leading to an unresponsive page and a bad user experience.&nbsp;[‡](#m-main-thread)

 Maintainability
-: The ease with which a product can be maintained in order to correct defects or their cause, repair or replace faulty or worn-out components without having to replace still working parts, prevent unexpected working condition, maximize a product’s useful life, maximize efficiency, reliability, and safety, meet new requirements, make future maintenance easier, or cope with a changed environment.&nbsp;[†](#w-maintainability)
+: The ease with which a product can be maintained in order to correct defects or their cause, repair or replace faulty or worn-out components without having to replace still working parts, prevent unexpected working conditions, maximize a product’s useful life, maximize efficiency, reliability, and safety, meet new requirements, make future maintenance easier, or cope with a changed environment.&nbsp;[†](#w-maintainability)

 Maintenance
 : The functional checking, servicing, repairing, or replacing of necessary devices, equipment, machinery, building infrastructure, supporting utilities, and also software in industrial, business, governmental, and residential installations.
 Over time, maintenance has come to include multiple wordings that describe various cost-effective practices to keep equipment operational; these activities take place either before or after a failure.&nbsp;[†](#w-maintenance)